-Uses university resources to circumvent costs associated with hosting and processing
+- Uses university resources to circumvent costs associated with hosting and processing - Switch away from wordpress to avoid third party libraries which might invoke costs.

 1.5 Intended Users and Uses

 Our intended users are cybersecurity professionals.
 Only approved cybersecurity experts can make blog posts, while anyone will be able to view the posts and the information provided by the text-mining algorithm.